June 30, 1961

 The "Living Chess Game" held on the market square as part of the Hessentag can be seen.

-It is no longer possible to determine why Alsfeld was chosen to host the 1st Hessentag.
-Was it the central location within Hesse or the historic town center that was so attractive to visitors?
-Or did the choice simply correspond best to the idea of the then Prime Minister Georg-August Zinn to bring together old residents and immigrants with a “Festival of the Hessians”?
-To convey a feeling of security and home was the overriding goal.
-And this applied not only to “native” Hessians, but especially to the large number of refugees who had lost their homes as a result of the Second World War, but who had also found a new home in the Alsfeld area.
+Why Alsfeld was chosen as the venue for the very first “Hessentag” can no longer be determined with certainty.
+Was it due to its central location within Hesse or the historic city center, so attractive to visitors?
+Or did the choice simply best reflect the idea of then-Prime Minister Georg-August Zinn to bring together long-established residents and newcomers through a “Festival of Hessians”?
+The primary goal was to convey a sense of security and home.
+This applied not only to native Hessians but especially to the large number of refugees who had lost their homes as a result of World War II and had found a new place to stay in the Alsfeld area.